Accurate starting points for one-shot $G_0W_0$ and Bethe-Salpeter Equation calculations via effective tuning of range-separated hybrid functionals: Results and Discussions

-Secondly in Table~\ref{tab:gw100_errors2} we present a comparison of TDDFT excitation energies calculated using different variants of tuning parameter.
-Our previous work~\cite{singh2025simplifiedphysicallymotivateduniversally} showed that TDDFT($\omega_{eff}$) provides enhanced performance for charge-transfer excitations and optical gap predictions in organic photovoltaic (OPV) systems.
-This advantage persists in the present analysis of Thiel's test set, where both singlet and triplet excitation energies predicted by TDDFT($\omega_{eff}$) exhibit better agreement with the TBEs compared to TDDFT($\omega_{OTRSH}$).
-With accuracy similar to tuned TDDFT($\omega_{HOMO}$), but without the prohibitive cost of its tuning procedure, which involves expensive multiple $G_0W_0$ calculations and is not feasible for larger systems.
-Moreover, traditional DFAs commonly employed in TDDFT calculations~\cite{ot-rsh-gw100} generally produce substantially larger MAEs than either of the above tuning variants, reinforcing the importance of incorporating range separation and long-range exchange effects.
+Secondly, in Table~\ref{tab:gw100_errors2} we present a comparison of TDDFT excitation energies calculated using different variants of the tuning parameter.
+Our previous work~\cite{singh2025simplifiedphysicallymotivateduniversally} showed that TDDFT($\omega_{eff}$) provides enhanced performance for CT excitations and optical gap predictions in organic photovoltaic (OPV) systems.
+This advantage persists in the present analysis of Thiel's test set, where both singlet and triplet excitation energies predicted by TDDFT($\omega_{eff}$) exhibit similar performance to TDDFT($\omega_{HOMO}$), measured with respect to TBEs outperforming the TDDFT($\omega_{OTRSH}$) results.

+Moreover, the comparison with traditional DFAs commonly employed in TDDFT calculations~\cite{ot-rsh-gw100} generally produces substantially larger MAEs than either of the above tuning variants, reinforcing the importance of incorporating range separation and long-range exchange effects.

 Nonetheless, one can see that the adoption of a physically motivated and analytically simple effective range-separation parameter, $\omega_{eff}$, within the RSH framework not only maintains high predictive accuracy but also significantly reduces the computational overhead associated with optimal-tuning procedures.
 Consequently, the $\omega_{eff}$ based RSH approach provides a robust and efficient foundation for both TDDFT and BSE@$G_0W_0$ calculations of excitation energies across diverse molecular systems.